tgooden01/SnowConvertDDLExportScripts/SQLServer/README.md

 ## Usage

 The `extract-sql-server-ddl.ps1` script attempts to connect to an instance of SQL Server using either Windows or SQL authentication and, for each database that survives inclusion/exclusion filters, retrieves certain object definitions as individual DDL files to a local directory.

+**SQL Server tested versions**: `SQL Server 2019`, `Azure SQLDatabase`

 The script use the following parameters: